franzwilding/last/README.md

     bin/console last:dump --dist=./custom_dist_folder

 ## Is it production ready?
-The core of Last should be stable soon, however the following is missing yet:
+Soon, however the following is missing yet:

+- [ ] Test with more real life projects
 - [ ] Provide an symfony/flex recipe
 - [ ] Ask the user before deleting or overriding an existing folder
 - [ ] Automatically copy assets from public/build, public/bundles/* and other locations to dist folder after dumping